zumasys/docs/site/jbase/environment-variables/notes-on-environment-variables-for-the-jbase-compiler/README.md

 Please also be aware that the Environment Variable settings for the Visual Studio 2017/2019 Build Tools are not 100% reliable, as the folders contain build version numbers which are liable to change over time as Microsoft issues updates.

+To that end, there is an [update in jBASE 5.7.7 onwards](#jbase-577-and-later) which moves these settings to the jBASE "system.properties" file.
+Further updates will be provided on how any potential changes to these settings will be handled.

 * * *

 ## VS2017